***WE CURRENTLY DO NOT HAVE ANY AVAILABILITY FOR UNDER 3's UNTIL JANUARY 2026*** ***AVAILABILITY IS VERY LIMITED FOR OVER 3's***

 THE PROBLEM WITH "FREE CHILDCARE"

-There has been much in the news recently about the issues surrounding the government's so-called 'free childcare' offers?
+There has been much in the news over the years about the issues surrounding the government's so-called 'free childcare' offers?
 But what exactly is the problem, and why are early years providers so unhappy?

 Try out the interactive explainer from the Early Years Alliance below for a quick and easy explanation of the situation..